- Why Southern Title?

 WHY ARE YOU SENDING ME ENCRYPTED EMAILS?

 In order to protect your identity and comply with regulations governing the protection of your Non-public Personal Information (NPI), email communications from Southern Title will be encrypted.
 You will be guided through a simple process of logging into to a portal to read the first email.
 Subsequent emails will require the same email/password combination.
-Please let us know if you would prefer to access all documents through Paperless Closer, our secure online transaction management system.
+If you aren't able to access email or communicate electronically, please call our office and we will work with you get the information we need securely.

 WHAT IS TRID?